Operation Mincemeat: Examining the practicalities; locating a corpse

 If a post mortem examination was made by someone who had formed the preconceived idea that the death was probably due to drowning there was little likelihood that the difference between this liquid, in lungs that had started to decompose, and seawater would be noticed.

 This meant that not only would they have a better degree of success than they previously thought, but that there would be a larger number of corpses potentially available for selection when the time came.
 When Montagu discussed the possibility of obtaining a corpse with Bentley Purchase, the coroner for the Northern District of London, he was told there would be practical and legal difficulties: "I should think bodies are the only commodities not in short supply at the moment [but] even with bodies all over the place, each one has to be accounted for".
 Purchase promised to look out for a body that was suitable, with no relatives who would claim the corpse for burial.

-On 28 January 1943 Purchase contacted Montagu with the news he had located a suitable body, probably that of Glyndwr Michael, a tramp who died from eating rat poison that contained phosphorus.
+On 28 January 1943 Purchase contacted Montagu with the news he had located a suitable body, probably that of Glyndwr Michael, a homeless man who died from eating rat poison that contained phosphorus.
 Purchase informed Montagu and Cholmondeley that the small amount of poison in the system would not be identified in a body that was supposed to have been floating in the sea for several days.
 When Montagu commented that the under-nourished corpse did not look like a fit field officer, Purchase informed him that "he does not have to look like an officer – only a staff officer", more used to office work.
 Purchase agreed to keep the body in the mortuary refrigerator at a temperature of 4 C – any colder and the flesh would freeze, which would be obvious after the body defrosted.
 He warned Montagu and Cholmondeley that the body had to be used within three months, after which it would have decomposed past the point of usefulness.